jrdoughty/Sdg/README.md

 There is no code for tweens, but there is support to use the library [Delta](https://github.com/furusystems/Delta).

 There is a collision system for rects objects and tilemaps, but it needs more testing.

-You can check a [showcase](https://github.com/RafaelOliveira/sdg-showcase) where the features are being added.

 Documentation and a tutorial are planned.